jaruchi/Feedback_App/README.md

 - All the models except User will have the four CRUD endpoints created using REST conventions.
 - When invalid requests are made, the user will be notified by proper error messages.
 - A user can register and login to perform various operations.
+#### Bonus
-- Add working Database for Homework, HomeworkFeedback models.
+- Add a working database for Homework, HomeworkFeedback models.

 ### User Stories